scenerystack/community/docs/reference/api/alpenglow/RasterEdgeClip.md

 # RasterEdgeClip

+!!! warning "Under Construction"
+    This documentation is auto-generated, and is a work in progress.
+Please see the source code at [https://github.com/phetsims/alpenglow/blob/main/js/parallel/raster-clip/RasterEdgeClip.ts](https://github.com/phetsims/alpenglow/blob/main/js/parallel/raster-clip/RasterEdgeClip.ts) for the most up-to-date information.

 ## Overview

 Represents the clipped state of a RasterEdge.
 For the binary version, there will be two of these edge clips per